 Ranthambhore is the best place for a tiger safari in India.
 Over 1,000 square kilometers of wild landscape make up this spectacular tiger sanctuary, whose goal is the preservation of these impressive creatures.
 Actually spotting a tiger is a difficult task, and may happen only once or twice during your safari.
 The good news is that Ranthambhore also features plenty of other wildlife to spot.
 Overall, this park serves as a great break from the hustle and bustle of greater India, and gives travelers a chance to relax, and enjoy a couple of days of uninterrupted calm.

-After breakfast proceed for an excursion to inspiring Amber Fort.
-Amber Fort is a marvelous example of Rajput architecture with its terraces and ramparts reflected in the Maota Lake below.
-The interior of the fort has various royal halls decorated with intricate ivory, mirror and glass.
-You will head to the fort on the back of an elephant today!
+After breakfast this morning, proceed on an excursion to the inspiring Amber Fort.
+Amber Fort is a marvelous example of Rajput architecture, with its terraces and ramparts reflected in the Maota Lake below.
+The interior of the fort has various royal halls decorated with intricate ivory, mirror and glass work complemented by exquisite wall paintings.

 Enjoy this free time at your leisure.